 A new outdoor restaurant from the folks behind Feed and Folly is coming to Fayetteville soon.

 The new concept is called City Park and will be located in the former AT&T truck station at 1332 N. Leverett Ave.
-Us first written about the project when he was before the planning commission in January.
+We first wrote about the project when it was before the Planning Commission in January.